 "Teaching Copyright through Pop Culture for Public Scholarship-Based Instruction." by Franny Gaede and Kate Thornhill.
 Integrating Pop Culture into the Academic Library, edited by Melissa E. Johnson, Thomas C. Weeks, and Jennifer Putnam Davis.
 Rowman & Littlefield.
 (2022)

 "Union Stewardship: A Space for Mid-Career Librarian Leadership" by Kate Thornhill, Elizabeth Peterson, and Ann Shaffer.
 Thriving as a Mid-Career Librarian: Identity, Advocacy, and Pathways, edited by Brandon West and Elizabeth Galoozis.
-American College and Research Libraries.
+Association of College and Research Libraries.
 (2022)

 "Making File Names for Digital Exhibits" by Kate Thornhill and Gabriele Hayden.
 ACRL Data Literacy Cookbook, edited by Meryl Brodsky and Kelly Getz, American College and Research Libraries.
 (2022)

-PNW Just Futures Institute for Racial and Climate Justice, funded by the Andrew W. Mellon Foundation.
+PNW Just Futures Institute for Racial and Climate Justice: Afroindigenous Healing, funded by the Andrew W. Mellon Foundation.
 This grant supports the creation of a Pacific Northwest Just Futures Institute based in the Center for Environmental Futures at the UO.
 The new Institute will serve as a regional platform for racial and climate justice.
 The Just Futures Institute’s research clusters mobilize environmental humanities scholarship, teaching, and community connections to work toward anti-racist, climate resilient futures in the Pacific Northwest, mostly in rural areas but also in urban communities beset by gentrification, displacement, and seismic demographic change.
-(Team member.
+(Afroindigenous Healing team member and digital project build lead.
 Digital Scholarship Librarian at UO, 2021-2024).

 PlacePress: A new WordPress plugin for publishing location-based tours and stories, funded by the National Endowment for the Humanities.
 A collaboration with Cleveland State University Public History and Digital Humanities Center (Sub-award.
 User Experience Lead at UO, 2020-2021)